NVIDIA/NeMo/README.rst

 cuda-nvprof is needed to install Apex.
 The version should match the CUDA version that you are using.

+To install cuda-nvprof, run the following code:

 .. code-block:: bash

   conda install -c nvidia cuda-nvprof=11.8

-You will also need to install the packaging.
+Finally, install the packaging:

 .. code-block:: bash